- John “JC” Collins appointed as state’s first Night-Life Economy Commissioner

 “(It) recognises their important role in platforming and celebrating Queensland talent, creating jobs for music artists and managers, and activating precincts and communities,” Ms Enoch says.

-“We know live music venues are facing increasing cost pressures, and we are amping up our support with these new funds to help smaller live music venues, alongside the appointment of the Night-Life Economy Commissioner.
+“We know live music venues are facing increasing cost pressures.
+And we are amping up our support with these new funds to help smaller live music venues, alongside the appointment of the Night-Life Economy Commissioner.

-“Our government is committed to unlocking opportunities to strengthen the state’s live music industry and night-time economy and deliver a uniquely Queensland soundtrack to the Brisbane 2032 Olympic and Paralympic Games.”
+“Our government is committed to unlocking opportunities to strengthen the state’s live music industry and night-time economy.
+And deliver a uniquely Queensland soundtrack to the Brisbane 2032 Olympic and Paralympic Games.”

 What do you think?